 "[T]he Court [is asked] to indicate the following provisional measure:

-[T]he Republic of France . . . shall cease immediately the acts of use of force and shall refrain from any act of threat or use of force against the Federal Republic of Yugoslavia";
+[T]he Italian Republic . . . shall cease immediately the acts of use of force and shall refrain from any act of threat or use of force against the Federal Republic of Yugoslavia";

-On behalf of France:
+On behalf of Italy: